JokerJohn/JokerJohn/README.md

 # 👋 Hi there, I'm Xiangcheng Hu

-I am a Ph.D. candidate at [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), with research interests in SLAM, AR/VR, and robotics.

-My previous work in LiDAR SLAM focused on two core topics: covariance estimation and geometric degeneracy.
-For covariance estimation, I study observability in long-horizon nonlinear multi-sensor fusion systems.
+I am a Ph.D. candidate at [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), with research interests in SLAM, AR/VR, and robotics.My previous work in LiDAR SLAM focused on two core topics: covariance estimation and geometric degeneracy.
+For covariance estimation, I study observability in long-duration nonlinear multi-sensor fusion systems.
 For degeneracy, I analyze rank-deficient geometric constraints and their impact on state estimation.

-My current interests include feed-forward 3D reconstruction, open-vocabulary semantic mapping, and 3D Gaussian Splatting (3DGS), with applications to world-model construction and simulation pipelines for embodied AI.
+My current interests include feed-forward 3D reconstruction, open-vocabulary semantic mapping, and 3D Gaussian Splatting (3DGS), with applications to world-model and simulation pipelines for embodied AI.

 ## 📫 Contact

 I am open to research and engineering opportunities in SLAM, AR/VR, robotics, and related areas.
-I am also available for part-time technical consulting on sensor-driven mapping and localization systems, including cloud-based map aggregation and map maintenance pipelines.
+I am also available for part-time technical consulting on mapping and localization systems, including cloud-based map construction and update pipelines.
 Feel free to reach me at [xhubd@connect.ust.hk](mailto:xhubd@connect.ust.hk).

 ## 🎓 Education